ekline/draft-6man-pmo/README.md

 2.2.5.
 Path MTU Option

    The IPv6 ND Path MTU Option is described in this document.
-It provides more explicit signaling of the best initial Path MTU for given set of destinations when sending via the advertising router.
+It provides more explicit signaling of the best initial Path MTU value for a given set of destinations when sending via the advertising router.

 3. Path MTU Option Format